Looking to start a business in Austria? We explain the options, process, and requirements for making your dream venture a reality.

 Corporate social responsibility in Austria

 Austria is at the forefront of sustainability and green initiatives, and this includes corporate social responsibility for businesses.
 Notably, respACT is the nationwide initiative for CSR.
 In fact, the organization has its own CSR guidelines – ‘A Guide to Future-Proofing Your business’ – developed in partnership with the Research Institute for Managing Sustainability at the Vienna Business University.
 In Austria, CSR is largely built around environmental initiatives, although many companies also organize social activities.
+Austria also has one of the highest concentrations of sustainable housing in the world and you can read more about that in our guide.

 - Invest in Austria – a useful platform about businesses in Austria and how to set one up